m0hh/E-commerce/README.md

           "id": 1,
          "title": "any title",
          "description": "some description",
-         "image": url for the image,
+         "image": "url for the image",
          "price": 300,
          "quantity": 150,
          "seller": "some-user",